Mouwrice/thesis-typst/jitter_noise/jitter_noise_results.typ

   )
 ) <maurice_drum_60fps_mem4_stability>

 A possible explanation for the less pronounced impact of the method on the 60 fps recording could be attributed to the jitter.
 When closely looking at the jitter, we can see that the duration (in time) is the same across the 30fps and 60fps recordings.
 For example where the jitter would last 2 frames in the 30 fps recording, it would last 4 frames in the 60 fps recording.
+At 60fps the jitter also has a smoother trajectory, having more frames to ramp up instead of a spike.
 This means that the method has less of an impact on the 60 fps recording, as the jitter is already less pronounced.
 At 60 fps the jitter has a smoother curve instead of the sharp peaks at 30 fps.